YouSame2/dotfiles-manager/README.md

   https://github.com/anishathalye/dotbot

   Dotbot handles all the backend symlinking and runs off of python.
-It's already a submodule on this project so you shouldn't need to do anything extra unless your integrating into an existing dotfiles repo.
+It's already a submodule on this project so you shouldn't need to do anything extra unless you're integrating into an existing dotfiles repo.
 For that follow the proper install method down below.

 </details>